by Aiden Eksteen

 In the way of safety and driver-assist technology, Subaru's EyeSight Driver Assist Technology has you covered.
 The system includes adaptive cruise control, pre-collision braking, lane departure and sway warning, and lane keep assist, which supplements the blind-spot detection with rear cross-traffic alert, reverse automatic braking, rear-vision camera, hill-descent control, and electronic cruise control.

-An eight-inch infotainment touchscreen is integrated to the dash of the Crosstrek Hybrid as standard, and the user interface is intuitive, the visuals crisp, and the STARLINK Multimedia Plus system quickly responsive.
+An eight-inch infotainment touchscreen is integrated to the dash of the Crosstrek Hybrid as standard, and the user interface is intuitive, the images crisp, and the STARLINK Multimedia Plus system quickly responsive.
 It's coupled to an AM/FM stereo with a CD player and a six-speaker sound system, and is installed with Android Auto and Apple CarPlay functionality as standard.
 There is also SiriusXM and HD Radio connectivity with Travel Link, Bluetooth hands-free smartphone operation and audio streaming, and 4G LTE Wi-Fi hotspot capability.
 There is an auxiliary input jack, a 12-volt power outlet, dual charge-only USB ports up front, and another pair of charge-only USB ports in the rear.
 Those looking for something a little more impressive can opt for a premium eight-speaker Harman Kardon surround sound system, as well as onboard navigation.

 The Crosstrek has always been a near-consummate adventure vehicle thanks to permanent all-wheel-drive, high ground clearance, and Subaru's attention to detail when it comes to building robust SUVs.
 The Crosstrek Hybrid plays to those strengths, but with a few added benefits, improving gas mileage and offering 17 miles of all-electric range, which is ideal for saving on fuel costs in daily short distance driving.
 Furthermore, with permanent all-wheel-drive, a jacked-up ride height, and 1,000-pound max tow capacity, it's also a capable weekend getaway vehicle thanks to real off-road capabilities and traveling practicality.
 But as a plug-in hybrid, the mileage estimates are disappointing, the cargo bay is even smaller than the already cramped standard Crosstrek, and the cabin doesn't boast as much space as rivals do.
 However, loaded with standard functionality and high levels of safety, the Crosstrek is a true adventure hybrid.
 Whether it's good enough to justify its purchase over a standard model is what we're unsure of.
 The standard model is cheaper and more practical, while if you have your heart set on an urban hybrid, the Kia Niro Plug-In is simply the best.

-There is only the single Crosstrek Hybrid model available and it comes well-outfitted with high-grade features as standard, and as such, has access to only a few options.
+There is only the single Subaru Crosstrek Plug-in Hybrid model available and it comes well-outfitted with high-grade features as standard, and as such, has access to only a few options.
 We do suggest optioning in the only available Optional Package for $2,500, which adds onboard navigation and an eight-speaker Harman Kardon sound system, a heated steering wheel, and a power tilt and sliding moonroof.
 The Crosstrek Hybrid would make for an ideal rugged outdoor-mobile for a young family, as a fuel-efficient, practical, and semi-capable off-roader that comes standard with an expansive selection of contemporary infotainment and driver-assist technologies, including Subaru's EyeSight Driver Assist Technology, and general creature comforts.
 These include keyless access with push-button start, a power-adjustable driver's seat, heated front seats, and dual-zone automatic climate control.

 Honda is renowned for its well-rounded vehicles, and the 2020 Honda CR-V Hybrid follows through.
-Coming in at nearly $7,000 cheaper than the Crosstrek Hybrid, the CR-V Hybrid is already an appealing option to consider.
+Coming in at nearly $7,000 cheaper than the rather pricey Subaru Crosstrek Hybrid, the CR-V Hybrid is already an appealing option to consider.
 The standalone model comes equipped with a more powerful engine that also proves significantly more fuel-efficient, with 212 horsepower instantly at hand and an expected 45 mpg combined.
 As an all-new vehicle for the 2020 model year, the CR-V Hybrid may be the more contemporary vehicle too, coming with the latest in design and style and with the newest features, while the Crosstrek's rugged nature lends itself to an interior that looks and feels a little cheap by comparison.
 When it comes to crashworthiness, standard safety, and inclusive advanced driver-assist features, both vehicles are pretty much on par.
 The CR-V Hybrid will be the roomier and more practical vehicle, though.
 All in all, there's a lot more value from the CR-V Hybrid as the vehicle that's a little better than the Crosstrek Hybrid in almost every regard.

-The Toyota RAV4 Hybrid comes in four varying models, two of which are more affordable than the single Crosstrek Hybrid model, while the other two are specced to levels the Crosstrek is not.
-The RAV4 features a more powerful and more fuel-efficient hybrid powertrain with 219 net hp and 41/38/40 mpg.
-That means along with a greater selection to choose from, a lot more value for money can be attained from the RAV4 lineup.
-The RAV4 Hybrid delivers a far more refined driving experience than the Crosstrek Hybrid, it has a lot more power at hand for swift acceleration and even though it's equipped with a sport-tuned suspension, it still delivers luxurious levels of ride comfort.
-The RAV4 also carries Toyota's renowned penchant for reliability, which it couples with exceptional safety ratings and a vast list of standard-fit safety and driver-assist features.
+The Toyota Rav4 Hybrid comes in four varying models, two of which are more affordable than the single Crosstrek Hybrid model, while the other two are specced to levels the Crosstrek is not.
+The Rav4 features a more powerful and more fuel-efficient hybrid powertrain with 219 net hp and 41/38/40 mpg.
+That means along with a greater selection to choose from, a lot more value for money can be attained from the Rav4 lineup.
+The Rav4 Hybrid delivers a far more refined driving experience than the Crosstrek Hybrid, it has a lot more power at hand for swift acceleration and even though it's equipped with a sport-tuned suspension, it still delivers luxurious levels of ride comfort.
+The Rav4 also carries Toyota's renowned penchant for reliability, which it couples with exceptional safety ratings and a vast list of standard-fit safety and driver-assist features.
 It's also the more practical vehicle, offering more cargo space in the trunk, with 37.5 cu-ft, and a greater max tow capability of 1,750 lbs.
-Overall, the Toyota RAV4 Hybrid is a better well-rounded vehicle and the recommended buy.
+Overall, the Toyota Rav4 Hybrid is a better well-rounded vehicle and the recommended buy.